Royal College of Emergency Medicine Menu Menu

 Fellowships

-+ Pre-Doctoral Research Fellowship
++ Doctoral Research Fellowship 2025

-Pre-Doctoral Research Fellowship
+Doctoral Research Fellowship 2025

-Potential applicants and their host organisations should note that the RCEM Pre-Doctoral Fellowship Scheme is a personal award designed to contribute to an individual’s salary costs (the remainder being provided by the applicant’s supporting consortia) during the Pre-Doctoral Fellowship.
-The Pre-Doctoral Research Fellowship (RCEM-DRF-Policy) is aimed at individuals of outstanding potential, early in their research careers.
-It aims to facilitate them through the early stages of a doctoral fellowship application process in an environment reflecting their individual talents and training needs.
-It is anticipated that successful applicants would aim to obtain funding for a doctoral fellowship within 2 years of completing the RCEM Pre-Doctoral Fellowship.
+The Doctoral Research Fellowship (RCEM-DRF-Policy) is aimed at individuals of outstanding potential, early in their research careers.
+It aims to fast-track them through a customised research training programme in an environment reflecting their individual talents and training needs.
+It is anticipated that successful applicants would become independent research leaders within 6 to 10 years of completing the RCEM-DRF award.

 • Completion of the research proposed in the application